13) Spiritual Bypassing or Stream-Entry?

 Follow your path, be 100%-dedicated to the path, be your true self, be authentic.
 Metta and good luck.

-Note:- As of 11/4/20 I have completed the companion.
+Note:- As of 11/4/20 I have sort of completed the companion - Ch14 on Faith has been added since then.
 The companion is the sort of work that could never be complete firstly as I learn more about each dhamma or characteristic, and secondly as students teach me more.
 But for a website of non-commercial writings this can serve as readable.
 Hope it helps.